MCP Server SDK Usage

 The annotation system is built around several key annotations that mark classes and methods for MCP exposure:

-Annotation | Target | Purpose |
+| Annotation | Target | Purpose |

-@McpService | Class | Marks a class for service discovery |
+| @McpService | Class | Marks a class for service discovery |

-@Tool | Method | Exposes a method as an MCP tool |
+| @Tool | Method | Exposes a method as an MCP tool |

-@ToolArg | Parameter | Defines tool method parameters |
+| @ToolArg | Parameter | Defines tool method parameters |

-@Resource | Method | Exposes a method as an MCP resource |
+| @Resource | Method | Exposes a method as an MCP resource |

-@Prompt | Method | Exposes a method as an MCP prompt |
+| @Prompt | Method | Exposes a method as an MCP prompt |

-@PromptArg | Parameter | Defines prompt method parameters |
+| @PromptArg | Parameter | Defines prompt method parameters |

-Server configuration includes annotation-driven feature discovery through FeatureMgr.init()
+Server configuration includes annotation-driven feature discovery through FeatureMgr.init() with package scanning FeatureMgr.
+This automatically

-discovers and registers @McpService
+discovers and registers @McpService annotated classes containing @Tool, @Resource, and @Prompt methods.

 Initialize Feature Manager

-method orchestrates the entire annotation discovery process.
+The FeatureMgr.init() method orchestrates the entire annotation discovery process.
 It begins by scanning specified packages for classes annotated

-with @McpService
+with @McpService.

 FeatureMgr mgr=new FeatureMgr();